sandeep8093/neofi-assignment/README.md

 Install packages : pip install -r requirements.txt

-create a .env file to store mongodb url and jwt secret key
+create a .env file to store MONGODB_URI and JWT_SECRET_KEY values

-How to Run - python run.py (running on defalut port 1125)
+How to Run - flask run.py (running on defalut port 1125)